madelinehakala/de-analysis-python-wrapper/README.md

 * Data --> Sample --> FwdRead RevRead

 * Sample names should be "SUBJECT-CONDITION".
-The forward read should end in "_1.fasta.gz", and the reverse read should end in "_2.fasta.gz".
+The forward read should end in "_1.fastq.gz", and the reverse read should end in "_2.fastq.gz".

 ## Sample Test Data
 To test the wrapper.py script with shortened data, utilize "sampleData", which is found in this repository.
-The "sampleData" folder contains shortened versions of the Full Test Data's fasta files.
+The "sampleData" folder contains shortened versions of the Full Test Data's fastq files.

 Ex.
 If I were to run the wrapper.py script using "sampleData", this would be my command:
 ```